valerio-bozzolan/LinuxDay-Torino-website/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Thank you for forking this project!

+Contributions are welcome!
+If you do any non-minor contribution you are welcome to put your name in the copyright header of your touched file.